Rosacea Treatment

 How it works

-Stops redness of the face by reducing the size of blood vessels.
+Stops redness of the face by reducing the size of blood vessels that sit just under the skin.

 Side effects